Pramad712/Shortest-Paths/README.md

 ## Edit History
 ### • August 16, 2022: First release, with a few bugs and doesn't guarantee the shortest path due to a recursive approach.
 ### • Until next release: Many bug fixes
 ### • August 4, 2023: An iterative approach is implemented using a priority queue and guarentees the shortest path.
-However, since the original approach picked the node that will minimized the heuristic and never looked back (unless if no path is found), the new approach is slower by at most a couple seconnds.
+However, since the original approach picked the node that will minimized the heuristic and never looked back (unless if no path is found), the new approach is slower by at most a couple seconds.
 The output format also changed (see the key above).